achaacha/Classical-Musicians-Overhaul/README.md

 - Piano sound *must* travel through the auditorium venue.
 Might need to do some fine tweaking to code to enable this.
 - Sims that aren’t apart of the household must prioritize the seating arrangements of the auditorium, not interacting with other sims.
 - Sims must remain quiet in the auditorium area, but not in other areas.

+# Fleshing Out Ideas and First to do on the Agenda

+- Watch a live Recital
+  - Sims will either set up an event to either perform Live OR watch live performance.
+  - New venue type!
+Get to choose between formal or normal outfits only!